Helping others: Columbiana’s George Bentley remembered for his kind soul - Shelby County Reporter

 “Some people you see coming up the street and you try to avoid them, but George is coming up the street and you go out of your way to see him, no matter the situation,” Ellis said.
 “He lit up a room, that was who he was.
 You wanted to be around him because of his demeanor.”

-Ellis said he remembers Ellis as an 11- or 12-year-old just running around the city while he was a senior in high school.
+Ellis said he remembers Bentley as an 11- or 12-year-old just running around the city while he was a senior in high school.

-But while he was in college, he kept up with him throughout high school.
+But while Ellis was in college, he kept up with George throughout high school.
 Then, when Ellis started practicing law in his early 20s in Columbiana, he and George became close friends and have now been extremely close friends for more than 50 years.

-The two have traveled around the world together with their wives, going to places like the Meditiranean, Greece, Italy and so many more locations.
+The two have traveled around the world together with their wives, going to places like the Mediterranean, Greece, Italy and so many more locations.

 “He and Sharon (Bentley) were great travel companions,” Ellis said.
 “Whatever anybody else wanted to do is what he wanted to do.
 It was always whatever anybody else wanted with him.”